This article was originally posted in October 2016 and has been updated on February 4, 2022, to reflect new changes.

 Finally, don't forget to factor in estimated healthcare and living expenses.
 A simple Google search will deliver a variety of retirement expense calculators online.
-These are a great starting point, but keep in mind their capabilities are limited: Large out of pocket costs for coinsurance, private nursing and experimental procedures are not always factored.
+These are a great starting point, but keep in mind their capabilities are limited: Large out-of-pocket costs for coinsurance, private nursing, and experimental procedures are not always factored in.
 Additionally, many calculators integrate Long-Term Care insurance, whether you have it or not.

 Mistake 3: Making Bad Investments (Trying to "Beat the Market")

-In our 20 years of experience, it's never a good idea.
-And that's because it's nearly impossible for an investor to consistently "beat" an market over long periods of time.
-Taxes, trading costs and various fees add up quickly – causing most investors to simply hope they break even.
+In our 25+ years of experience, we feel it's never a good idea.
+And that's because it's nearly impossible for an investor to consistently "beat" the market over long periods of time.
+Taxes, trading costs, and various fees add up quickly – causing most investors to simply hope they break even.

 Mistake 4: Avoiding The Markets Altogether